cubefuse/chakra-docs/essentials/getting-started.md

 # Getting Started

 Developing a new decentralized app?
 You're in the right place.
-Get started by including the Chakra in your application.
+Get started by including the Chakra library in your application.

 ## npm package